 - Skijoring/sledding is NOT permitted at any time on any of our trails.

 - Do NOT ski with your dog on a leash or attached to you in any way.
 It could become wrapped around your neck in a fall.
-Dogs that are not able to run unleashed are banned from our ski trails.
+Dogs that are not able to run unleashed without endangering other users are banned from our ski trails.

 - Dogs are not allowed in any of the cabins.

-- Aggressive or non-socialized dogs are not allowed anywhere at Kelowna Nordic.
+- Aggressive breeds or dogs and non-socialized dogs are NOT allowed anywhere at Kelowna Nordic.
 Skiers with untrained dogs that chase other skiers or their dogs, are banned from our trail system.

 - Do not bag your dog poo unless you take it home with you.
 Just flick it off the trail with your poles.

 Non-members are asked to contribute $15 per day for use of the trails.
 The contribution may be deposited in the red box at the kiosk near the quonset and at the similar box at the Summit.

 Dog owners please be aware that skiers without dogs may also use these trails.
 You must keep your dog(s) under control, especially on hills and when meeting skiers or other dogs.

 This picture was taken on the K9 trail.
 Note the pooch wears the latest in footwear too.
-We were told that this prevents the buildup of snow balls on his feet.
+This prevents the buildup of snow balls on his feet.